JacksonKuo/blog/_posts/2025-2-27-app-defense-part-8.markdown

     * [https://medium.com/@ykods/difference-between-mock-and-mockbean-in-spring-testing-9576eb312cdb](https://medium.com/@ykods/difference-between-mock-and-mockbean-in-spring-testing-9576eb312cdb)
 * `verify` is used to check if a method was invoked

-There's a lot going on in the Spring, JUnit, and Mockito world, if need a full understanding, I'll pick up [JUnit in Action](https://www.amazon.com/JUnit-Action-Third-Catalin-Tudose/dp/1617297046/) by Catalin Tudose.
+There's a lot going on in the Spring, JUnit, and Mockito world, if need a expert understanding, I'll pick up [JUnit in Action](https://www.amazon.com/JUnit-Action-Third-Catalin-Tudose/dp/1617297046/) by Catalin Tudose.

 # hCaptcha